devinbarry/netgate-xml-to-xlsx/README.md

 * Allows us to have a configuration file that defines what plugins to run, and the order in which to run them.

+## Nosec on lxml imports
+The `#nosec` flag is added to the lxml imports as the lxml parsing is not a security concern in this environment.

 ## Tools
     * nox
     * tbump: setting version number